jiraroj-wir/MUIC-ICGS112-Geography-of-Human-Activities/docs/final-questions.md

 ---

 ## Explain the concept of optimum population and discuss how the Neo-Malthusian and Boserup theories apply to the challenges of underpopulation and overpopulation.
+Analyze how these theories can be implemented to address population issues in different regions, considering factors such as economic development, resource availability, and technological advancement.
+Evaluate the strengths and weaknesses of both theories in providing solutions to real-world population challenges, and suggest policy recommendations for managing population growth and distribution in both developed and developing countries.

 **Answer:**

 - Optimum population: balance between population size and resources.